livewire/livewire/docs/navigation.md

 ### Hiding the progress bar

-If you wish to remove this progress bar entirely, you can do so in Livewire's configuration file — `config/livewire.php`:
+If you wish to remove this progress bar entirely, you can do so in Livewire's configuration file—`config/livewire.php`:

 ```php
 'navigate' => [